 Pictures are used to explain some ideas.

-A list of polling places is made available shortly after an election is announced.
-Each polling place is given an accessibility rating to assist people with disabilities or mobility restrictions.
+Each polling place has an accessibility rating to assist people with disabilities or mobility restrictions.
 These ratings are:

 You can click on the rating listed against each polling place to find out more about its specific accessibility features.